Third Fork Cabin

 Directions

 From Boise, take Highway 55 north to Horseshoe Bend.
 Turn left on Highway 52 and drive west 9 miles to the junction at Sweet/Ola Highway, then take a slight right.
-Proceed north 16 miles to Ola.
-Make a slight left and continue north through Ola on Forest Service Road 618 (Third Fork Road) to the cabin.
+Take this road north 17 miles to Ola.
+Make a slight left and continue north through Ola on Road 618 (Third Fork Road) to the cabin on the right side of the road.
 The road changes from pavement to gravel a few miles north of Ola.

 Amenities